bpulse/bpulse-sdk-java/README.md

 client.sendPulse(request);

 ```
-If some attribute was defined as LongData type add this code to specify them.
+If some attribute was defined as LongData type you must provide their names in a list  for each pulse.
 ```
 //Configure LongData attributes.
 ArrayList AttributeDtoList = new ArrayList();